rizjoj/trust-notifier/README.md

 # Trust Notifier

-A Notification Application that polls server instances from Salesforce.com's [Trust API](https://api.status.salesforce.com/v1/instances) and informs subscribers via email whether any server instances they have subscribed to have had a change in status.
+A Notification Application written in Java Spring Boot that polls server instances from Salesforce.com's [Trust API](https://api.status.salesforce.com/v1/instances) and informs subscribers via email whether any server instances they have subscribed to have had a change in status.